SOLIDSoftworks/Solid.Http/src/Extensions/Xml/README.md

 # Solid.Http XML extensions

-There is currently on XML extension for _Solid.Http.Core_.
+There is currently one XML extension for _Solid.Http.Core_.
 The extension uses the DataContractSerializer for serialization/deserialization.

 ## Solid.Http.Xml